At Napa Valley Wine Train, we get lots of questions. Here are some answers:

 Our cuisine is prepared fresh for our guests in our onboard Kitchen car.
 We invite our guests to walk around and explore the train during their journey and stop by the kitchen car to see our exquisite courses come to life by our expert culinary team.

-Yes, we recognize that many people have special wines they would like to have for their special occasion.
-The Napa Valley Wine Train charges a corkage fee of $20.00 per 750ml bottle and $30 for a magnum-sized bottle.
+Yes, we recognize that many people have special wines they would like to enjoy on their journey.
+The Napa Valley Wine Train charges a corkage fee of $30 per 750ml bottle, $50 for a magnum-sized bottle, and $15 for a half bottle.
 If you bring one bottle of wine on board and buy a bottle on board, we’ll waive the corkage for the bottle brought on.

-At the Napa Valley Wine Train, we have a Wine Shop with almost 500 wines available for purchase and we have an extensive onboard wine list with approximately 40 wines.
+At the Napa Valley Wine Train, we have a Wine Shop with a large selection of wines available for purchase as well as an extensive onboard wine list.

 The Napa Valley Wine Train began gourmet dining service September 16, 1989.
 The railroad itself, however, was built and operated by Samuel Brannan in 1864 as a tourist railroad to take visiting San Franciscans as they arrived by ferry in south Napa to his resort town Calistoga.